Biostatistics (BIOSTAT)

 Instructor(s): Aida Venado Estrada

-Prerequisite(s): EPI 180.04 and possession of a MD, PhD, DDS or PharmD or equivalent doctoral degree.
+Prerequisite(s): EPIDEMIOL 180.04 and possession of a MD, PhD, DDS or PharmD or equivalent doctoral degree.
 Exceptions to these prerequisites may be made with the consent of the Course Director, space permitting.

 Restrictions: This course is part of the Training in Clinical Research (TICR) Program and may have space limitations.
 Auditing is not permitted.
 Preference is given to UCSF-affiliated personnel.